faizakhan11/Analysis-of-spending-done-by-US-House-of-Representatives-members/README.md

 # Analysis of spending done by House of Representatives members-ProPublica's dataset

-This project is based on Members of the House of Representatives spending data hosted by [ProPublica.](https://www.propublica.org/datastore/api/propublica-congress-api)
+This project is based on Members of the House of Representatives spending data hosted by [ProPublica Congress API.](https://www.propublica.org/datastore/api/propublica-congress-api)

 Members of the House of Representatives get an annual budget for their Washington and district offices which cannot be used for personal or campaign expenses.
 ProPublica publishes spending data on a quarterly basis.
 I looked at data from 2009-2018.